iz0926/skysurge/README.md

 - `Coin_gold` – Coin collectible.
 - `parentOBJ` – A container for multiple objects.

-See Hierarchy Structure in preview image.
+See Hierarchy Structure in game_scene.png.

 ## **🔮 Future Enhancements**
 - **Power-ups** – Add boosts or temporary advantages for the player.